5 Essential Marketing Automations for Nonprofits

 • Outline Cadence and Content: We typically suggest 2–4 emails as a good place to start for a welcome series.
 It’s also always a good idea to use the welcome series to set expectations for how often subscribers can expect emails from you and what those emails will contain.
 This prevents any unwanted surprises on the receiving end of your email campaigns.

 • Brand personality: The welcome series should aim to give your new subscriber or supporter an idea of your brand personality.
-This is a great way to humanize your organization and build trust with supporters and prospective donors
+This is a great way to humanize your organization and build trust with supporters and prospective donors.

-2 – New One-time Donor Welcome and Upsell Series
+2. New One-Time Donor Welcome and Upsell Series

 A series of emails thanking new donors for their support with the end goal of upgrading their support to a monthly contribution.
 On the ladder of engagement, recurring donors are the highest status a supporter can achieve.
-These donations are reliable, predictable and reduce administrative costs associated with acquiring single gifts.
-If you can make a good case and demonstrate the value of sustained support in this series, you may find that those who are interested in supporting your work will be willing to support you on an ongoing basis.
+These donations are reliable, predictable, and reduce administrative costs associated with acquiring single gifts.

 Best Practices